camber.nextflow

 pipeline_path = "./my_nextflow_pipelines/hello.nf" # Adjust if needed

-# Custom parameters for the Nextflow pipeline
+# Custom command for the Nextflow

 hello_job = camber.nextflow.create_job(